tegtmeye/tmobile_plot/README.md

 - GNUPLOT
 - jq

+## Features

+* Plotting RSRP and SNR for both the LTE and 5G bands
+* RSRP is color coded for the appropriate LTE band.
+That is, if the band switches, so does the color.

 ## Usage

 First, download the file and put it somewhere in your PATH.
 This is a simple shell script so make sure the executable bit is set using `chmod +x tmobile_plot.sh` or invoke directly with `sh tmobile_plot.sh`.